 After a car crash, your first step should be to get yourself and any passengers to safety.
 If your vehicle is still operational, you should attempt to move it a safe place away from traffic.
 Additionally, if you or any others involved in the accident were injured, you should call for an ambulance.

 You should also remember to contact law enforcement to assess the scene of the accident.
-Be sure to ask for a copy of the police report as it could be helpful to your attorney and your insurance company.
+Be sure to ask for a copy of the police report as it could be helpful to your Maryland personal injury attorney and your insurance company.

 Exchange Information with the Negligent Driver